isomerpages/moe-acspri/_co-curricular-activities-ccas/Sports/Track and Field.md

 <p></p>
 <p></p>
 <h4><strong>Programme/ Development</strong></h4>
-<p>The Track and Field is a sport which consist of various athletics events
+<p>Track and Field aims to build determination, self-motivation, and personal
-in running, jumping, and throwing.
-As students learn basic track and field skills, they are able to develop their motor skills in a safe and fun manner and learn to exhibit iHOPEFUL values in the process.</p>
+excellence through individual events that teach children to push their limits and strive for continuous improvement.</p>
-<p>As students start out in the recreational team, they learn to build up
+<p>Should students be training outside school, 2-way bus service will be
-their skills and will have to opportunity to join the school team to participate in various competitions.</p>
+provided to and from external stadium for ALL members.
+However, the pupils will not be able to go back to school on time to board the school bus as training ends at 4.30 p.m.
+Hence, parents will need to arrange private transport to pick their son up from the school transport centre.</p>
 <h4><strong>Competition</strong></h4>
 <p>National School Games</p>
 <h4><strong>Past Accolades</strong></h4>